-New York State Fallen Firefighters Memorial CeremonyThe Fifteenth Annual New York State Fallen Firefighters Memorial Ceremony was held on Tuesday, October 9, 2012, at 11 a.m. at the memorial site on the Empire State Plaza in Albany.
-View the names that were added to the wall in 2012.
+New York State Fallen Firefighters Memorial CeremonyThe Sixteenth Annual New York State Fallen Firefighters Memorial Ceremony took place on Tuesday, October 8, 2013, at 11 a.m. at the memorial site on the Empire State Plaza in Albany.
+Please view

 Fallen Firefighters Memorial Selection Committee MeetingThe Selection Committee meeting for the New York State Fallen Firefighters Memorial took place on Monday April 16, 2012 from 10:00 am - 12:00pm.
 A recording of the meeting may be viewed via webcast by going to www.dhses.ny.gov/media Once on the Media page, click on the tab the says Open Meeting/Webcast.